SSDS-Croatia/SSDS-2018/Day-1/README.md

 ## Use pre-installed Virtual Machine (locally)

-The second option is to download pre-installed VM on your laptops and start it locally.
+The second option is to download a pre-installed VM on your laptops and start it locally.
 For this you will first need to

 1. [Download](http://mojoblak.srce.hr/public.php?service=files&t=15652ab336afc96bd1f26e06ad56725f) the pre-installed VM on your laptop.
 The size of VM is 5.6 GB and is split into 3 files.
 Download all files.